 Kitulo National Park

-Perched at around 2,600 meters (8,500 ft) between the rugged peaks of the Kipengere, Poroto, and Livingstone Mountains, the well-watered volcanic soils of Kitulo support the largest and the most important montane grassland community in Tanzania.
+Perched at around 2,600 meters (8,500 ft) between the rugged peaks of the Kipengere, Poroto, and Livingstone Mountains, the well-watered volcanic soils of Kitulo support the largest and most important montane grassland community in Tanzania.

 Bustani ya Mungu (God’s Garden) is the visitor’s name given to this new park, the only of its kind in Africa, where wildflowers, birds, and harmonious grass-eating mammals dominate.